 Learn about different trees and wild flowers as well as the best pollinators in the UK.

 Every term we will give the children a 'project scrapbook' and a subject for them to research and study at home.
-Parents and children can work together over a few weeks and hand in the finished projects on the first Monday back after the half term.
+Parents and children can work together over a few weeks and hand in the finished projects on February 12th 2018.
 The best projects will win prizes!
 The aim is to encourage children to be creative and self- motivated as well as giving them further opportunities to practise their key skills, such as reading, writing and maths, at home.
 The project given this term focuses on where the children live, the kind of house they live in, their family, what kind of places are around them and what they enjoy doing.

 - White T shirt